biswaranjanpati/accessible-colors/README.md

 # accessible-colors
-These are the list of accessible colors.
+The attached image have the complete list of accessible colors.

+## Here are some websites that can help to get accessible colors

 http://accessible-colors.com/